1980 Mercury Cougar XR-7 coupe

 Mileage ratings for the various configurations ranged from 23 city/28 highway (21/26 by today’s standards) for the four-speed manual/in-line four combination that I’m not convinced that anyone bought to 17/25 for the “big daddy” five-speed manual paired with the V8.

 Performance with the 2.3 liter four paired with either transmission was ghastly.
-0-60 came in about 15 seconds, which meant a Capri driver with the Lima engine would see only the taillights of Iron Duke powered Camaros and Firebirds (such a sad competition!).
+0-60 came in about 15 seconds, which meant a Capri driver with the Lima engine would see only the taillights of Iron Duke-powered Camaros and Firebirds (such a sad competition!).
 Moving to the V6 paid significant performance dividends, dropping the 0-60 time by about 3.5 seconds.
 Of course, the V8 was by far the best: even the automatic was in the 7 second range, while the manual could do 0-60 in about 6.5 seconds.

-The base price for a Capri GS was $8,331 (about $19,700 in 2019 dollars).
+The base price for a Capri GS was $8,331 (about $24,800 in 2025 dollars).
 For that money, the Capri came relatively well equipped by mid-1980s standards.
 External features included halogen headlamps, tinted glass, and the distinctive bubble-back rear hatch with rear-window defroster.
 Mechanical equipment included power steering, power brakes, and P195/75R14 tires (still available thanks to Hankook and Kumho) on 14-inch wheels with turbine wheel covers.
 Inside, power windows, interval wipers, tilt steering wheel, and an AM/FM stereo radio were standard.

-Pages from the 1986 Mercury Capri brochure, linked from the Old Car Manual Project’s amazing brochures section.
+Pages from the 1986 Mercury Capri brochure

-The more sporty Capri 5.0L stickered for $10,950 (about $25,800 in today’s dollars) and added the V8 mentioned above, dual exhaust, and P225/60VR15 tires (a size still readily available) on cast-aluminum wheels.
+The more sporty Capri 5.0L stickered for $10,950 (about $32,500 in today’s dollars) and added the V8 mentioned above, dual exhaust, a Traction-Lok rear axle, and P225/60VR15 low-profile tires (a size still readily available) on cast-aluminum performance wheels.

 Exterior options for both the GS and the 5.0L included a flip-up open-air roof ($315) or a T-Roof ($1,100).
 Inside, buyers could add air conditioning ($762), power door lock group ($182), speed control ($176), and an AM/FM stereo radio with cassette ($300).